Pvt. Ruti Shuster

 In February 1973 Eli was released from the IDF and returned to civilian life.
 He began to work in a car garage in southern Tel Aviv.
 He was very close with his family, especially his mother, and gave her part of his salary every month.
 When the Yom Kippur war broke out in October 1973, Eli was called back to the IDF for reserve service and was in charge of vehicle maintenance in all of the Sinai Peninsula and the Golan Heights.

-Sergeant Eliyahu Nurieli is laid to rest in the military cemetery in Rishon LeZion and is survived by his wife, parents and six brothers and sisters.
+Sgt.
+Eliyahu Nurieli is laid to rest in the military cemetery in Rishon Lezion and is survived by his wife, parents and six brothers and sisters.

 At the age of 18, Dvir decided to attend a “yeshivat hesder”, a program which combines advanced Judaism studies with military service.
 After a year in the program, Dvir’s father, Netanel, died from a deadly illness.
 A few months later, Dvir quit his studies at the yeshiva and decided to volunteer for military service as a combat soldier.
 He was recruited to the IDF in 2006 and was assigned to the Golani Brigade.
 After finishing basic training, he continued to an explosives and engineering platoon course, and later became a squad commander.